-- Establishing safety protocols, facility enhancements and work-from-home strategies to protect our employees; - Ensuring that our manufacturing and supply chain operations remain intact and operational; - Keeping our workforce intact, including our experienced and specialized U.S. sales and clinical support team; - Implementing virtual physician education programs to support opening new accounts with minimal in person interaction; and - Increasing our capital resources through the completion of the IPO, which resulted in net proceeds of \$133.2 million.
+- Establishing safety protocols, facility enhancements and work-from-home strategies to protect our employees; - Ensuring that our manufacturing and supply chain operations remain intact and operational; - Keeping our workforce intact, including our experienced and specialized U.S. sales and clinical support team: - Implementing virtual physician education programs to support opening new accounts with minimal in person interaction; and - Increasing our capital resources through the completion of the IPO, which resulted in net proceeds of \$133.2 million.

 Our hospital customers in the U.S. and Europe began to gradually perform elective procedures again during the fourth quarter of 2020.
-We believe the recovery of our business in the fourth quarter of 2020 and through most of fiscal year 2021 is an encouraging sign for when remaining shelter-in-place and hospital limitations are lifted.
 As the pandemic eased throughout 2021, we experienced the following positive trends:

-- Strong physician participation in our virtual educational events; - · Expansion into new accounts; and - Hospitals accepting patients for elective procedures at closer to pre-pandemic levels in the U.S.
+- Strong physician participation in our virtual educational events: - · Expansion into new accounts; and - Hospitals accepting patients for elective procedures at closer to pre-pandemic levels in the U.S.

 However, procedure volumes were again negatively impacted by the Delta and Omicron variants of COVID-19 in the third and fourth quarters of 2021 and continuing into the first quarter of 2022.
-By March 2022, implant centers resumed procedures at more normal levels.
+By March 2022, and continuing into the second and third quarters of 2022, implant centers resumed procedures at more normal levels.
 We believe the challenges resulting from COVID-19 will likely continue for the duration of the pandemic.
 The extent to which the COVID-19 pandemic impacts our business will depend on future developments, which are highly uncertain and cannot be predicted, including new information that may emerge concerning the severity and spread of COVID-19 and its variants and the actions to contain the spread of COVID-19 and its variants or treat its impact.